wushilin/gsmtp/README.md

 Configure your mail client as no auth.

 Port 25 by default is the plain port

-Port 465 is the TLS port (to use this, you need to have a tls cert and key, then pass the file name with the command line switch)
+Port 465 is the TLS port.
+To use this, you need to have a tls cert and key, then pass the file name with the command line switch (see example above)